ualsg/ualsg.netlify.app/content/project/gbmi/index.md

 Like any other academic software, GBMI is an experimental research prototype, which leaves some opportunity for improvement and future work.
 For example, computing the contextual indicators for large dense urban areas may take time and we are looking into enhancing this process.
 Further, input datasets will directly influence the accuracy of the results.
-While we admire and are grateful for the work of the OpenStreetMap community, some areas are heterogeneous in quality and may impact the generated dataset.
+While OpenStreetMap provides excellent data for many urban areas, on the other hand, some are heterogeneous in quality with errors that may propagate to the generated dataset.

-For future work, we hope to add more cities to our collection.

 ## People